Azure/Azure_Synapse_RealTimeSync_Using_AtlasTrigger_and_AzureFunction/README.md

 <img width="452" alt="Picture 4" src="https://user-images.githubusercontent.com/104025201/230351875-180d03cf-5c82-46e1-b228-820520c9777c.png">

   **iv.** Add the storage related parameters to the Application Settings section under the Function App on Azure.
-Right click on “Application Settings” and select “Add New Setting”.
+Right click on “*Application Settings*” and select “*Add New Setting*”.
 Enter the new setting name and value when prompted.
 Add all the 5 storage account related values saved in Step [Fetch ADLS Gen2 Storage Details](https://docs.google.com/document/d/1n1ppHjSjbU-Rn-QtUvIVXHwmScdS6xfcejoVnID4JnQ/edit#heading=h.74dcpfke4uzb)  to the Application Settings.

   ![Picture 5](https://user-images.githubusercontent.com/104025201/230347931-ebd1d66a-10ee-42a2-9e6a-1aed4cb26592.png)

   **v.** Deploy the application again by repeating step 4.
-This time look out for the deployment success message on the bottom right and select the “Upload settings”.
+This time look out for the deployment success message on the bottom right and select the “*Upload settings*”.
 This will update the newly added settings.

 ![Picture 6](https://user-images.githubusercontent.com/104025201/230348257-3ff54005-493f-4ecf-9aa6-006a271fcaad.png)

-   You can verify the settings by going to the Azure function and checking the “Configuration”
+   You can verify the settings by going to the Azure function and checking the “*Configuration*”
-   tab under the “Settings” section.
+   tab under the “*Settings*” section.

  ![Picture 7](https://user-images.githubusercontent.com/104025201/230348513-c941a71f-d26b-4343-9780-442d0c091f3d.png)